HewlettPackard/ezdemo/README.md

 Automated installation for Ezmeral Container Platform and MLOps on various platforms (available on AWS and Azure) for demo purposes.

-You need a container runtime to run tool.
+You need a container runtime to run the tool.
 It should work on any container runtime and tested on Docker.
 Podman doesn't work if you try to map volumes (should work fine without the mounts).

 ## Usage